-All residential properties must meet the minimum standards in the Housing Improvement Act 2016.
+All residential properties must meet the minimum standards in the Housing Improvement Regulations 2017.

-All properties currently subject to a substandard property order under the Act are listed on the register.
+All properties currently subject to a substandard property order under the Act are listed on the substandard property register.

 Conditions that make a property substandard

-A property can be declared substandard if it does not comply with minimum housing standards and is a health or safety risk.
+A property may be declared substandard if it does not comply with minimum housing standards (Part 3 of the Regulations) and presents a health or safety risk.
 Some examples include:

 - inadequate kitchen, bathroom, toilet or laundry facilities

 - poor lighting or ventilation

 - hazardous materials - eg disturbed or damaged asbestos

 - premises inadequately converted into a rooming house